gdscwm/Teachable-Machine/README.md

 Create a new Image Project -> Standard image model

-Upload images into class 1 and class 2.
+Change Class 1 name to "Dogs" and Class 2 to "Cats" Upload around 200-500 images of cats into class 1 and dogs into class 2.
+The main thing to remember is do not upload all images from the dataset, it will take time to load.
 (You can use our dataset images or upload your own, there is also a webcam feature)

-In our example, we are using Dogs are Class 1 and Cats as Class 2.

 After images are added, select train.